julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid.md

 And some plants, the old ones, the sharp spirits, the guardians of thresholds and graves, were better left in their own places.

 ---
-Witches avoided certain plants not because of physical danger, but because folklore warned they attracted spirits, carried the dead’s breath, marked liminal places, or broke the balance of a home.
-These taboos reveal how Old European witches understood thresholds, seasons, and the land’s shifting spirits.